Mexicans Abroad: Raul Jimenez goals help Wolves move on in UEFA Europa League, PSV midfielder Hirving Lozano sits as Napoli transfer rumors swirl | Goal.com

 With the Premier League set to start this weekend and the first week of the Eredivisie already in the history books, it's time to take a look at how Mexicans playing outside North America fared in the past week.

 Mexico midfielder Erick Gutierrez, who missed most of the Gold Cup with an injury, is back fit.
 Guti played the first 84 minutes in a 1-1 draw.
-Between that and a 2-1 defeat to FC Basel during the week that ended their Champions League run, it's not the start to the season that PSV was hoping to have.
-This week, they take on Norwegian side Haugesund in the first leg of a Europa League tie that will determine if they're in for more European play this season or if all the focus will be on the league.
+Between that and a 2-1 defeat to FC Basel during the week that ended their Champions League run, it's not the start to the season that PSV were hoping to have.
+This week, the club takes on Norwegian side Haugesund in the first leg of a Europa League tie that will determine if PSV are in for more European play this season or if all the focus will be on the league.

 Edson Alvarez wasn't in Ajax's team to take on Vitesse, but perhaps they'll be eager to get him into the lineup after Saturday's 2-2 draw.
 The Club America product's documents are now in order, and he started training with the club Friday.